Figuring out the big question about AAC: Where do I start?

 One of the many things that I have learned working with children is the need to be flexible.
-I might design what I feel is a “perfect” starting place for a child only to find out the level was to high or two low!
+I might design what I feel is a “perfect” starting place for a child only to find out the level was too high or too low!

 So what do I look at when I design an AAC program?

-Current language skills: OK, so that seems like a “no-brainer”, but having a basic idea of their language level is important.
-You would not start a early communicator with a complex folder navigation system.
+Current language skills: OK, so that seems like a “no-brainer,” but it is essential to have a basic idea of their language level.
+You would not start an early communicator with a complex folder navigation system.

-- Do they request for wants and needs or for information?
+- Do they request wants and needs or information?